-Sean brings substantive claims and noticing experience to his role as Vice President of Class Action Services.
+Sean brings substantive operational and management experience to his role as Vice President of Class Action Services.
 In addition to providing senior-level administration services and managing individual case teams, Sean is responsible for operational and process development initiatives for the Labor and Employment department of KCC’s Class Action Services.

 As a member of the KCC team since 2004, Sean has been instrumental in the development of new processes and procedures targeting improved efficiencies and long-term scalability for both KCC Corporate Restructuring Services and KCC Class Action Services.
 Sean was instrumental in forming the processes currently used by KCC for claims processing, contract review, and the planning and cost estimation of class action administrations of various scopes.

 Sean earned a Bachelor of Arts degree in Sociology and Political Science from the University of California, Los Angeles.

 Joe brings considerable Chapter 11 experience to his role as Director, Corporate Restructuring Services.
 Joe oversees the noticing and claims administration on a wide range of the nation’s most complex corporate restructuring engagements.

 Joe graduated from Loyola Marymount University with a Bachelor of Arts degree in Business Administration, with an emphasis in Management and Business Law.